 Identifying risks associated with CalSAWS security and compliance controls, including compliance with the FedRAMP and NIST standards and recommending mitigation and remediation strategies.

-Conducting and reporting outcomes of Operations related SLA assessments.
+Conducting and reporting outcomes of Operations related Service Level Agreements (SLA) assessments.

 Subtask 3.12 – Security.

 The Contractor will perform a range of QA security activities in cooperation and coordination with the Consortium and other CalSAWS Contractors to include: